-Figure 1 Flow diagram of the GDP 4.8 trace gas column algorithm for GOME-2 (adapted from Van Roozendael et al. (2006)).
+Figure 1 Flow diagram of the GDP trace gas column algorithm for GOME-2 (adapted from Van Roozendael et al. (2006)).
 The molecular Ring correction and AMF/VCD iteration are specific ozone retrieval steps.

-1.3.2 Main algorithm improvements in the GDP 4.8
+1.3.2 Main algorithm changes for GOME-2/MetOp-C in the GDP 4.9

-The main changes in the GDP 4.8 algorithm (compared to the previous version 4.7) for the different GOME-2 trace gas column and cloud products is summarizes in Table 2.
+The main changes in the GDP 4.9 algorithm used for GOME-2/MetOp-C (compared to version 4.8 as used for GOME-2/MetOp-A and -B) are summarizes in Table 2 for the different trace gas column and cloud products.